cloudposse/docs/content/Geodesic/Geodesic Module/with Kops.md

 title: "with Kops"
 excerpt: ""
 ---

-[block:callout]
-{
-  "type": "warning",
+##### :warning: Prerequisites
-  "body": "This assumes you've followed the [Geodesic Quick Start](doc:geodesic-quick-start) guide which covers all the scaffolding necessary to get started.", "title": "Prerequisites"
+> This assumes you've followed the [Geodesic Quick Start](doc:geodesic-quick-start) guide which covers all the scaffolding necessary to get started.
-}
-[/block]

 # Create a cluster

 Follow the [Provision a Cluster](doc:provision-a-cluster) process